Update this article: Export

 Administrative structure and system of governance

-The state executive consists of the government, which is composed of ministries (17 ministries currently).
+The state executive comprises the government which consists of the ministries (currently 17) and headed by the prime minister.
 The government is nominated by the president but is responsible to the Chamber of Deputies; spatial planning as well as regional development are responsibilities of the Ministry of Regional Development (Ministerstvo místního rozvoje, MMR).

-The country is subdivided into 14 regions (kraj, NUTS 3), which are political units with elected councils that in turn elect the hejtman (governor).
-The regions are also territorial units for the executive powers of the state administration.
+The regions are political units with elected councils which in turn elect the hejtman (an equivalent of the Hauptmann in German).
+The regions are also territorial units under the executive power of the state administration (Česká republika 2000).
+The lower tier of administration is represented by the municipalities with extended powers (obce s rozšířenou působností, ORP).

-In order to coordinate and implement support for economic, social and territorial cohesion, NUTS 2 ‘cohesion regions’ councils and committees have been set up by merging some NUTS 3 regions.
+In order to coordinate and implement support for economic, social and territorial cohesion, NUTS 2 ‘cohesion region’ councils and committees have been set up by merging some NUTS 3 regions.
+Thus the NUTS 2 region Severozápad covers the Karlovy Vary and Ústí and Labem NUTS 3 regions while the NUTS 2 region Moravskoslezský is identical with the NUTS 3 Moravskoslezský region, to name just two NUTS 2 regions that receive support from the EU Just Transition Fund.
 The cohesion regions’ councils are nominated from the elected regional (NUTS 3) councillors.

-The formal power is evenly distributed among the central, regional and local tier of governance following the subsidiarity principle, but financially, the regional and local budgets are dependent on the distribution of state taxes as regions and municipalities cannot collect their own taxes.
-The allocation (in fact, redistribution) of tax revenues among the tiers of governance is set by law.
-The formula by which individual tax revenues are distributed among regions as well as large cities and small municipalities is the subject of permanent conflict between the local, regional and central governments, as the available resources, properties and needs are very different in small communities and in big cities.
+Formal power is evenly distributed among the central, regional and local tier of governance, following the subsidiarity principle.
+Financially, the regional and local budgets are dependent on the distribution of state taxes as regions and communities cannot collect their own taxes.
+The allocation (in fact, redistribution) of tax revenues among the tiers of government is set by law.
+The formula by which tax revenues are distributed among regions as well as large cities and small municipalities is the subject of permanent conflict between the local, regional and central governments, as the available resources, properties and needs are very different in small communities and in big cities.
 Even after the allocation of tax revenue in regional and local budgets, regions and municipalities are heavily dependent on subsidies, particularly for their investment activities.

 On the regional and local level, the Czech Republic applies a mixed model of administration.
-This means that regional and local offices have the competence to perform certain activities independently, for which they are responsible to the regional or local councils, while their competence for other activities is delegated by the state, whereby the officers are responsible to the higher tier of executive power (local offices to the relevant regional office and regional offices to the relevant ministry).
+This means that regional and local authorities are empowered to perform certain activities independently, for which they are responsible to the regional or local councils, while their powers in relation to other activities are delegated by the state, whereby the officers are responsible to the higher tier of executive power (local authorities to the relevant regional authority and regional authorities to the relevant ministry).

 Figure 1: Administrative Structure Czech Republic